-According to a list of the 200 most highly-paid chief executives at the largest U.S. public companies in 2013, Oracle’s Lawrence J. Ellison remained the best paid CEO and earned $96.2 million as total annual compensation last year.
-He has received $1.8 billion over the past 20 years.
-The lowest paid on the same list is General Motors’ D.F.
+According to a list of the 200 most highly-paid chief executives at the largest U.S. public companies in 2012 Oracle’s Lawrence J. Ellison remained the best-paid CEO, earning $96.2 million as total annual compensation..
+He has received $1.8 billion over the past twenty years.
+The lowest-paid on the same list is General Motors’ D.F.
 Akerson who earned $11.1 million.
-The average national pay for a non-supervisory US worker was $51,200 last year and a CEO made 354 times more than an average worker in 2012.
-Hunter Harrison, Canadian Pacific Railway Ltd., was the best paid CEO in Canada for 2012 and received $49.2-million as total annual compensation, significantly higher than the 2011 best paid CEO, Magna’s F. Stronach who received $40.9 million.
-In 2011, the average annual salary was $45,488 and Canada’s top 50 CEOs earned 235 times more than the average Canadian.
+The average national pay for a non-supervisory U.S. worker was $51,200 last year, meaning that the average of the top CEOs made 354 times more than the average worker in 2012.
+Hunter Harrison, Canadian Pacific Railway Ltd., was the best-paid CEO in Canada for 2012 and received CND $49.2 million as total annual compensation, significantly higher than Canada's 2011 best-paid CEO, Magna’s F. Stronach, who received CND $40.9 million.
+In 2011, the average Canadian annual salary was CND $45,488 and Canada’s top fifty CEOs earned 235 times more than the average Canadian.
 These executive pay practices contrast with the growing inequality in Canada, recently illustrated with the finding that 40% of Indigenous children live in poverty.
 In contrast, Japan’s highest paid CEO is Nissan Motor Co.’s Carlos Ghosn who earned 988 million yen (US$10.1 million) in the year ended March 2013, little changed from the previous year and modestly improved from his US$9.5 million compensation for 2009.
-That does not even put him among the top 200 most highly-paid U.S. company chiefs and the top 20 best paid CEOs in Canada for 2012.
+That does not even put him among the top 200 most highly-paid U.S. company chiefs and the top twenty best-paid CEOs in Canada for 2012.
 Why are Japanese CEOs paid considerably less than their American or Canadian counterparts?
-This essay argues that the activism of long-term oriented institutional investors such as banks and the tying of executive pay to worker welfare in the context of a culture of intolerance to excessive executive compensation explain to a great extent the development of a pattern of low executive pay in Japan.
-The Japanese experience also demonstrates that lower executive compensation does not result in compromising firm performance and is a necessary condition to build a stakeholder-friendly corporation.
-For example, the CEO of Toyota (world’s biggest automaker), Akio Toyoda, earned 184 million yen ($1.9 million) in 2012, a 35 percent increase from the previous year.
-He is the lowest-paid chief of the world’s five biggest automakers and led Toyota to generate the highest return last year among the top five global automakers.
-Toyota’s outlook for increasing profit prompted the automaker to approve the biggest bonus for workers in the last years.
-Alan Mulally, Ford Motor’s chief and the best paid among the top five, took home $21 million in 2012.
+This essay argues that the activism of long-term-oriented institutional investors such as banks and the tying of executive pay to worker welfare in the context of a culture of intolerance towards excessive executive compensation explain to a great extent the development of a pattern of low executive pay in Japan, despite the recent weakening of bank monitoring as a result of the adoption of a U.S. style of governance in some Japanese companies.
+The Japanese experience also demonstrates that lower executive compensation does not compromise firm performance and is a necessary condition to building a stakeholder-friendly corporation.
+For example, the CEO of Toyota (the world’s biggest automaker), Akio Toyoda, earned 184 million yen (US$1.9 million) in 2012, a 35% increase from the previous year.
+He is the lowest-paid chief of the world’s five biggest automakers, and led Toyota to generate the highest return last year among the top five global automakers.
+Toyota’s outlook for increasing profit prompted the automaker to approve the biggest bonus for workers in recent years.
+By contrast, Alan Mulally, Ford Motor’s chief and the best paid among the top five, took home $21 million in 2012.

 Keywords: Executive Compensation in Japan, United States, Canada, CEO pay, institutional investors, Japanese banks, workers' interest, tying CEO pay to employee wages, corporate governance

 JEL Classification: G3